vazaee/tdd-with-python/README.md

 # tdd-with-python
-This project approach an example of tdd with python.
+this is a project using TDD with Python.